davepinch/pinchy.cc/content/topics/places/counties/washington/king-county/en.wikipedia.org.md

   - Pierce County, Washington (en.wikipedia.org)
   - Snohomish County, Washington (en.wikipedia.org)
 county-seat: Seattle (en.wikipedia.org)
+excerpt: >-
+  **King County** is located in the U.S. state of [Washington](/en.wikipedia.org/wiki/Washington_(state)).
+The population was 2,269,675 in the 2020 census, making it the most populous county in Washington, and the 13th-most populous in the [United States](/en.wikipedia.org/wiki/United_States).
+The county seat is [Seattle](/en.wikipedia.org/wiki/Seattle), also the state's most populous city.
 state: Washington (state) (en.wikipedia.org)
 type: website
 url: /en.wikipedia.org/wiki/King_County,_Washington/